-- 1. Provided a venue for engagement with PORTS stakeholders and users of PORTS meteorological and oceanographical data. - 2.
-Supported maintenance and upgrades of PORTS stations in the San Francisco Bay region performed by the Marine Exchange.
+- Provided a venue for engagement with PORTS stakeholders and users of PORTS meteorological and oceanographical data. - Supported maintenance and upgrades of PORTS stations in the San Francisco Bay region performed by the Marine Exchange. - Held a meeting with the SF Bar Pilots on potential upriver expansion of SF PORTS.
+Additional tide gauges and current meters in the Sacramento and Stockton Channels would greatly aid navigation and promote maritime safety.
+Funding is needed.

-- 1. Support continued maintenance of PORTS stations which aid navigation in the bay. - 2.
-The Marine Exchange owns and maintains the majority of PORTS stations in the SF Bay region.
+- Support continued maintenance of PORTS stations which aid navigation in the bay. - The Marine Exchange owns and maintains the majority of PORTS stations in the SF Bay region.
 Many stations are getting older with equipment replacement and upgrades necessary to maintain operation.
-Continuing operation of PORTS stations is a priority. - 3.
-Engage with the maritime community on PORTS related issues and potential improvements to the existing network of weather/wind, tide, current, visibility, and air gap stations. - 4.
-Support continued funding for PORTS.
+Continuing operation of PORTS stations is a priority. - Engage with the maritime community on PORTS related issues and potential improvements to the existing network of weather/wind, tide, current, visibility, and air gap stations. - Support continued funding for PORTS. - Continue to explore upriver expansion of PORTS.
+The delta region lacks adequate tide and current data for ship navigation.
+Increased upriver shipping is expected in the coming years.
+Funding options for station installation and maintenance will be considered.